Epithelioid cell: Peculiarities of the cytoskeleton

 It is shown that the epithelioid cell cytoskeleton formed by filaments differs significantly from the macrophage cytoskeleton.
 A large increase in the number of filaments occurs in these cells, where filaments (90 to 100 A) surround the cytocentrum as a distinctive annular bundle often branching into the cytoplasm.
 Due to such cytoskeleton contiguous epithelioid cells display elaborate cytoplasmic interdigitation.
 By using the quick=freeze and freeze-substitution methods (prompt freezing, penetrating etching and freeze-substitution) it has been shown that the organizations three-dimensional metastructure cytoskeleton of the epithelioid cells, formed in the focus of granulomatous inflammation, more compatible to cytoskeleton characteristic of typical epithelial cell than to cytoskeleton of active and movable macrophages.
 It is exhibited that the dense webs of intermediate filaments, bound with cores, mitochondrions and other organelles, are supervised everywhere in cytoplasm of epithelioid cells.
 Some fascicles of actinic filaments were posed in filopodiums below than membranes of the cells.
 Exact interdigital tripling of membranes of cells between interfacing epithelioid cells were clearly demonstrated.
 Interdigital filopodiums were identified.
 The characteristic indication of epithelioid cells is their aggregation with formation tight interdigital triplings as a fastener "lightning", which, apparently, can have the important for the formation of a dense zone of delimitation of the body from the pathogen during the formation of epithelioid cell granulomas.

 Immunological phenotype and immunological markers

 When using antibodies to the RFD9, RFD7 and HLA-DR antigens, it was found that all epithelioid cells have an immunological phenotype RFD9+/RFD7-/HLA-DR+.
 A series of monoclonal antibodies IHY-1, IHY-2, IHY-3 was obtained, which can be used to accurately identify epithelial cells formed in etiologically different forms of granulomatous inflammation.
 IHY-1 antibody reacts with epithelioid cells in sarcoid granulomas as well as with epithelioid cells of various granulomatous diseases including tuberculosis.
-IHY-2 and IHY-3 l antibody, monoclonal antibody, react with epithelioid cells in sarcoidosis but not in tuberculosis.
+The IHY-2 and IHY-3 monoclonal antibodies, react with epithelioid cells in sarcoidosis but not in tuberculosis.